gridsusc/gridsusc.github.io/index.md

 Graduates Rising in Information and Data Science (GRIDS) is the first graduate student organization within the USC Viterbi School of Engineering's Department of Computer Science.
 Our mission is to advance the academic and professional interests of Informatics, Data Science, and Computer Science students at USC through experiential learning, corporate partnerships, and engaging networking opportunities that build community.

 # Upcoming Events
-Please note that all our event timings are as per PDT.
+Please note that all our event timings are as per PST.

+- *January 28th 4-6pm* - GRIDS x CKIDS DataFest S22 Kickoff Event
+- *February 15th (Time TBD)* - GitHub Info Session
+- *February 28th 6pm* - GRIDS Talk with Dr. Fred Morstatter
-- *October 18th 5pm* - GRIDS Talk with Dr. Keith Burghardt.
+- *March 7th 5pm* - GRIDS Talk with Dr. Abigail Horn
-- *October 29th* - DataFest Midterm Presentations.
+- *March 11th 4-6pm* - DataFest Midterm Event
-- *November 3rd 4:30pm (via Zoom)* - Booz Allen Hamilton Industry Info Session.
-- *December 3rd* - DataFest Final Presentations & Awards.
+- *April 22nd 4-6pm* - DataFest Final Event

 # Past Events